-Selection Criteria: The selection criteria for this competition are from 34 CFR 75.210.
+Selection Criteria: The selection criteria for this competition are from section 34 CFR 75.210.
 The maximum score for all the selection criteria is 100 points.
 The maximum score for each criterion is indicated in parentheses.
 Each criterion also includes the factors that the reviewers will consider in determining how well an application meets the criterion.
-The Note following selection criterion (6) is guidance to help applicants prepare their applications; it is not required by statute or regulations.
+The Note following selection criterion (6) is guidance to help applicants in preparing their applications and is not required by statute or regulations.
 The selection criteria are as follows: